ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 client has used in an `open_channel` to which the LSP has responded with an `accept_channel`.

+`current_blockheight` is what the client believes to be the current blockheight.

+The LSP:

+* MUST check that the `current_blockheight` is acceptable compared to its own view of the current blockheight.
+* MAY accept a small discrepancy between the client-specified `current_blockheight` and its own blockheight.
+  * If so, MUST calculate all confirmation depths and deadlines from the client-specified `current_blockheight`.

 `inputs` is a non-empty array of objects describing the inputs to the funding transaction.
 Each object has three keys: